marinomeneghel/daily-journal-template/README.md

 # Daily journal template
-A very lean way to implement the Agile Daily Journal practice.
+A lean way to implement the Agile Daily Journal practice.

 ## Purpose
 This template have been created mainly for fun (and to try out unit testing sh scripts :D), with the goal of automating some recurring steps I take every day